ultraio/docs-blockchain/docs/guides/Wallet Extension/signing-transaction.md

 }
 ```

 ## Sign the transaction object

-When the transaction object is created, the web application may ask for permission from the Ultra Wallet to sign and send the transaction using `signTransaction()` that returns a Promise.
-If accepted, the wallet will sign the transaction with the user's private key and submit it to the Ultra blockchain behind the scenes.
+When the transaction object is created, the web application may ask for permission from the Ultra Wallet to sign and send the transaction using `signTransaction()`.
+This returns a Promise.
+If accepted, the wallet will sign the transaction with the user's private key and submit it to the Ultra blockchain.
 Conversely, if the user declines the transaction or closes the window, the Promise will return an error.

 ```JavaScript
 try {